Flat Bands and Ferrimagnetic Order in Electronically Correlated Dice-Lattice Ribbons: Models and Methods

 \subsubsection{Currents}

-The charge current operators can be defined as the sum of two terms, $J^{\text{K}}_{ij}$ and $J^{\text{SO}}_{ij}$, known as the spin preserving and spin flipping currents, respectively \cite{Riera01}.
+The charge current operators are defined as the sum of two terms, $J^{\text{K}}_{ij}$ and $J^{\text{SO}}_{ij}$, known as the spin preserving and spin flipping currents, respectively~\cite{Riera01}.
 The first has a canonical form and arises from the kinetic energy term, while the second originates in the Rashba term and vanishes if $\lambda=0$.
-We strictly followed the local conservation of charge current to derive the explicit form of these operators.
-Details of the calculation of these charge current operators are provided in Appendix~A.
+We followed the local conservation of charge current to derive these operators.
+Some details of the calculation of these charge current operators are in Appendix~A and in Ref.~\cite{Riera01}.